mooseyscountrygarden.com » Garden Bridges« Willow Bridge | Rooster Bridge »

 The Plank

 The Plank is actually wooden two planks, balancing on top of each other.
-The cats and I walk the Plank when we want to cross the water race to the newer gardens by the Willow tree.
+The cats and I used walk the Plank when we wanted to cross the water race to the newer gardens by the Willow tree.

 Planting by the Plank